Reds vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have come away with 26 wins in the 54 contests they have been listed as the underdogs in this season.
+- The Reds have been victorious in 27, or 49.1%, of the 55 contests they have been chosen as underdogs in this season.

 - The Reds have posted a record of 6-6-0 against the spread this season.